costycnc/grbl_costycnc/README.md

 # grbl_costycnc

+Below is for grbl 0.8c For grbl 1.1 see grbl_costycnc_1.1

 grbl modified for costycnc (also here  https://sites.google.com/site/costycnc/modify-grbl)

 for compile with arduino ...put this folder in documents/arduino/libraries ... open arduino ide